sajidinfo/Interviews/JavaScript/README.md

 10. ### What are lambda expressions or arrow functions

+    Arrow functions (also called lambda expressions) are a shorter way to write functions in JavaScript.

     **Arrow functions** (also known as "lambda expressions") provide a concise syntax for writing function expressions in JavaScript.
 Introduced in ES6, arrow functions are often shorter and more readable, especially for simple operations or callbacks.

     #### Key Features: